 Loan Underwriters: Meaning

-Each loan, whether for an individual or for business, goes through a rigorous process of analysis to see and estimate the extent of risk involved in the loan proposal before it is finally sanctioned.
+Each loan, whether for an individual or a business, goes through a rigorous process of analysis to see and estimate the extent of risk involved in the loan proposal before it is finally sanctioned.
 All those individuals who do this analysis to decide the level of risk are known as Loan Underwriters.
 And their main objective is to see that the business/individual meets the loan sanctioning criteria of the lender.
-Loan Underwriters, by taking into consideration age, employment type, past records, current financial situation, the current valuation of collateral (in case of a secured loan), etc decides whether to sanction a loan or not.
+Loan Underwriters, by taking into consideration age, employment type, past records, current financial situation, the current valuation of collateral (in case of a secured loan), etc., decides whether to sanction a loan or not.
 If the loan applicant does not meet the given criteria, the Underwriter has the full right to decline the loan.
 In short, these underwriters have to make sure and convince themselves that there are fewer defaults by both the business sector and the personal (individual) sector.

 Factors used for Loan Underwriters

 Loan Underwriters take into account a lot of factors before sanctioning the loan.
 The key factors are as follows:-

 Credit Score and Credit History

 A credit score is the most important factor in the underwriting process.
 In the case of personal loans, an analysis of personal credit scores takes place.
 While in the case of business loans, analysis of business credit scores takes place.
 The Credit Score gives an indication of the creditworthiness of the applicant.
 This score is derived based on the past history of loan payments of the applicant.